 Once we determine which method is most advantageous for your business, we assist in designing custom reports that identify the documentation needed to substantiate your company’s R&D claim.

 Anchin’s objective for delivering substantiated studies involves exploring all potential areas of opportunity including new project design; design improvements; process or technique development or improvements; review of IT systems; design of software systems specifically designed for research; review of cross-functional process improvement; and data collection activities.

-In addition to the Federal R&D tax credit, similar credits and other incentives are offered by 38 states, 6 of which offer refundable credits in order to attract new jobs and industries to the region.
-In most cases, the rules for calculating the state tax credits follow the federal rules closely.
-With minimal additional effort, our team can identify and calculate applicable state R&D tax credits and incentives.
-These additional state tax credits and incentives may lower your effective tax rate further while providing improved cash flow.
+In addition to the Federal R&D tax credit, similar credits and other incentives are offered by most US states to attract new jobs and industries into their region.
+In most cases, the rules for calculating state R&D tax credits follow the federal rules closely.
+With minimal additional effort, Anchin’s professional R&D team can identify and calculate applicable state research credits.
+These additional state credits and incentives may lower your effective tax rate further while also providing increased cash flow.